IlyasDeckers/crystallized-time/crystallized_time.md

 ## 1. The Installation

 A visitor enters a room.
 At its center stands a pillar.
-Sound fills the space; light moves on and around the pillar.
+Sound fills the space; visuals are projected in 360 degrees.
 Both are being generated in real time by a physical simulation running in the substrate of the installation.
 Nothing is pre-recorded, nothing is looped, and nothing repeats — though patterns lock and hold for as long as the conditions that produced them persist.

 The visitor's presence is registered: their position in the room, their movement, and — depending on the version of the installation — biometric signals such as heart rate or galvanic response.
 These measurements feed into the parameters of the simulation.
 The system the visitor is hearing and seeing is not a system that exists independently of them.
 It is a system whose trajectory is being shaped, in real time, by the fact that they are in the room.